HoaiNghiaHiepLe/Sneaker-shop-ReactJs-Nov-2022/README.md

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Technologies in use

+FE: React JS Library
+BE: Rest API JSON server

 # All steps to install and start this project